-Tax risk (AXS Alternative Growth Fund, AXS Chesapeake Strategy Fund, AXS Managed Futures Strategy Fund).
+Tax Risk (AXS Chesapeake Strategy Fund).
 To qualify for the tax treatment available to regulated investment companies under the Code, the Fund must derive at least 90% of its gross income for each taxable year from sources treated as "qualifying income."
 Income derived from direct investments in commodities is not "qualifying income."
 In addition, the IRS has issued a revenue ruling concluding that income and gains from certain commodity-linked derivatives do not constitute "qualifying income."
-It is possible that the Fund will from time to time make investments in commodity-linked derivatives directly, rather than through its Subsidiary, and therefore it is possible that some of the Fund's income will not constitute "qualifying income."
+It is possible that the Fund will from time to time make investments in commodities and commodity-linked derivatives directly, rather than through its Subsidiary, and therefore it is possible that some of the Fund's income will not constitute "qualifying income."
 The IRS has indicated in another revenue ruling that income from certain instruments, such as certain structured notes, that create commodity exposure may constitute "qualifying income."
 To the extent necessary for it to qualify as a regulated investment company, the Fund generally intends to limit its investments in commodities and commodity-linked derivatives to those that it expects will generate qualifying income.